pandaant/libmcts/README.md

 $ make all run
 ```

+A compiled version of the doxygen documentation can be found [here](http://mark-zumbruch.de/documentation/libmcts/)

 ## Usage

 The usage will be demonstrated using an example implementation for the game of Rock, Paper, Scissors (found in the test folder).